QAnon: German coup attempt

-Several QAnon adherents were charged with participation in the 2022 coup d'état plot in Germany, which involved various groups of far-right activists and conspiracy theorists, notably the Reichsbürger movement.
+Several QAnon adherents were charged with participation in the 2022 coup d'état plot in Germany, which involved groups of far-right activists and conspiracy theorists, such as the Reichsbürger movement.

 Reactions

 Media, advocacy groups, and public figures

 Journalists have debunked QAnon's basic tenets.
 In 2018, The Washington Post called its proponents "a deranged conspiracy cult" and "some of the Internet's most outré Trump fans".

-Soon after QAnon emerged, some media outlets and public figures made efforts to portray it as credible.
-On December 28, 2017, the Russian television network RT aired a segment discussing "QAnon revelations", calling the anonymous poster a "secret intelligence operative inside the Trump administration known by QAnon".
-On March 13, 2018, Cheryl Sullenger, the vice president of the anti-abortion group Operation Rescue, called QAnon a "small group of insiders close to President Donald J. Trump" and called their posts the "highest level of intelligence to ever be dropped publicly in our known history".
+In December 2017, the Russian television network RT aired a segment discussing "QAnon revelations", calling the anonymous poster a "secret intelligence operative inside the Trump administration known by QAnon".
+On March 13, 2018, Cheryl Sullenger, vice president of the anti-abortion group Operation Rescue, called QAnon a "small group of insiders close to President Donald J. Trump" and called their posts the "highest level of intelligence to ever be dropped publicly in our known history".
 On March 15, Kyiv-based Rabochaya Gazeta, the official newspaper of the Communist Party of Ukraine, published an article calling QAnon a "military intelligence group".
-On March 31, actor Roseanne Barr appeared to promote QAnon, which was subsequently covered by CNN, The Washington Post, and The New York Times.
+On March 31, actor Roseanne Barr appeared to promote QAnon, covered by CNN, The Washington Post, and The New York Times.
 Radio talk show host Lionel became an outspoken QAnon supporter.
-In April and October 2021, actor Jim Caviezel appeared at conservative conferences where he endorsed aspects of the QAnon conspiracy theory.
+In April and October 2021, actor Jim Caviezel appeared at conservative conferences and endorsed aspects of the QAnon.

-On June 28, 2018, a Time magazine article listed Q among the 25 Most Influential People on the Internet in 2018.
+In June 2018, a Time magazine article listed Q among the 25 Most Influential People on the Internet in 2018.
 Counting more than 130,000 related discussion videos on YouTube, Time cited the wide range of the conspiracy theory and its more prominent followers and news coverage.
 On July 4, the Hillsborough County Republican Party shared on its official Facebook and Twitter accounts a YouTube video on QAnon, calling them a "mysterious anonymous inside leaker of deep state activities and counter activities by President Trump".
 The posts were soon deleted.

-On August 1, 2018, following the previous day's large presence of QAnon supporters at Trump's Tampa, Florida rally for the midterm elections, MSNBC news anchors Hallie Jackson, Brian Williams, and Chris Hayes dedicated a portion of their respective programs to the conspiracy theory.
+In August 2018, following the presence of QAnon supporters at Trump's Tampa, Florida rally for the midterm elections, MSNBC news anchors Hallie Jackson, Brian Williams, and Chris Hayes dedicated portions of their programs to the conspiracy theory.
 PBS NewsHour also ran a segment on QAnon the next day.
-On August 2, Washington Post editorial writer Molly Roberts wrote, "'The storm' QAnon truthers predict will never strike because the conspiracy that obsesses them doesn't exist.
+In August, Washington Post editorial writer Molly Roberts wrote, "'The storm' QAnon truthers predict will never strike because the conspiracy that obsesses them doesn't exist.
 But while they wait for it, they'll try to whip up the winds, and the rest of us will struggle to find shelter."